On phenomenological parametrizations for the luminosity distance of gravitational waves: Luminosity distance of gravitational waves

 \section{Luminosity distance of gravitational waves}

 In GR, linearised tensor perturbations on a Friedmann-Robertson-Walker background are described by the equation

-where $\tilde h_A(\eta, \mathbf k) = (\tilde h_+, \tilde h_\times)$ are the Fourier modes of the GW amplitude, $k$ is the wavenumber, $\eta$ stands for conformal time, primes denote derivatives with respect to $\eta$, $\mathbf k$ is the wave vector, $a(\eta)$ the scale factor, $\mathcal H = a'/a$ is the Hubble parameter, and $\Pi_A$ is a source term.
-The first derivative in eq.~\eqref{eq:linpertgr} corresponds to a friction term that depends on the change of the scale factor, while the third term comes from spatial derivatives and is related to the propagation speed of GW, $c_{gw}$.
-Recent observations place bounds on this quantity at the level $|c_{gw} -c|/c < 10^{-15}$~\cite{Monitor:2017mdv}, where $c$ is the speed of light, which we set to one in every other equation in this text.
+where $\tilde h_A(\eta, \mathbf k) = (\tilde h_+, \tilde h_\times)$ are the Fourier modes of the GW amplitude, $k$ is the wavenumber, $\eta$ stands for conformal time, primes denote derivatives with respect to $\eta$, $\mathbf k$ is the wave vector, $a(\eta)$ the scale factor, $\mathcal H = a'/a$ is the Hubble parameter, and $\Pi_A$ is a source term. {In GR the speed of propagation of GWs is equal to the speed of light, $c_{gw}=c$.
+Recent observations place bounds on this quantity at the level $|c_{gw} -c|/c < 10^{-15}$~\cite{Monitor:2017mdv}.} The first derivative in eq.~\eqref{eq:linpertgr} corresponds to a friction term whose coefficient depends on the change of the scale factor. {From now on, we set $c=1$}.

 Generic modifications of gravity affect each term in eq.~\eqref{eq:linpertgr}.
 From now on, we focus on theories where the source term $\Pi_A$ is not present.
 We also drop modifications to the third term, i.e., to the speed of propagation of GW.
 This is completely valid in theories that predict $c_{gw}=1$, such as a reduced set of (beyond) Horndeski theories that includes quintessence, Brans-Dicke, $f(R)$ and other popular models~\cite{Ezquiaga:2017ekz}.
-Theories that do not generically predict $c_{gw}=1$ are disfavoured, however, even within such theories, it is possible to construct models that are compatible with $c_{gw}\approx 1$ under special circumstances~\cite{Odintsov:2020sqy, Bordin:2020fww}.
-Thus, we consider only modified wave equations of the form
+Theories that do not generically predict $c_{gw}=1$ are disfavoured, however, even within such theories, it is possible to construct models that are compatible with $c_{gw}\approx 1$ under special circumstances~\cite{Odintsov:2020sqy, Bordin:2020fww}. {Also, it is important to notice that this constrain is strictly valid only in the local Universe, thus, for $z\gtrsim 0.1$ one could consider the full Horndeski theory, as done in~\cite{DAngostinoSirens}}.
+Here, we consider a modified wave equations with $c_{gw}=1$,

-where $\delta$ represents the modifications to the friction term arising from MG.
-This modification affects the amplitude of GW, i.e., the amount by which the amplitude of a wave decreases from the time of emission to the time of observation depends not only on the scale factor, but also on the function $\delta(\eta)$.
+where $\delta$ represents the modifications to the friction term arising from MG. {Due to the couplings between additional fields and curvature that appear in several modified gravity theories, $\delta(\eta)$ may depend on the background solutions of these fields.} The function $\delta(\eta)$ affects the amplitude of GW, i.e., the amount by which the amplitude of a wave decreases from the time of emission to the time of observation depends not only on the scale factor, but also on the function $\delta(\eta)$.
 This leads to the notion of \textit{gravitational wave luminosity distance}, $d_L^{gw}$~\cite{Belgacem:2018lbp}.
 The distance $d_L^{gw}$ is related to the usual electromagnetic luminosity distance $d_L^{em}$, by